Unfortunately, I have two stories to share with regards to the #respectHERgame movement.

 Me: “So that makes it okay for you to say thse things instead?
 Or are you actually using her name in vain to attack me?”

-Ironic detail here, I (of my own volution, unsolicited) actually stood up against something I criticised an injustice that was done to her.
+Ironic detail here, I (of my own volution, unsolicited) actually stood up against something I criticised for being an injustice that was done to that very cisgender woman.
 Without even knowing her.

 Too many people still think that being a transgender woman is no more or less than a man in a dress who wants to abuse helpless women and little girls.
-I suffered for 30+ years, trying to make it work in the body and role that was incorrectly bestowed upon me, but I always knew that the male body I lived in, was not, could not, and should not be mine.
-I was a woman stuck in a man’s body.
+I suffered for 30+ years, trying to make it work in the gender role that was incorrectly bestowed upon me, but I always knew that the seemingly male body I lived in, was not, could not, and should not be mine.
+As the trope goes, I was “a woman stuck in a man’s body.”

 Have you ever bought a can of green beans at the supermarket, to open it back home in the kitchen, ready to prepare a meal, and find out there’s carrots inside?
 What the…. !?!?!?